The ALLIANCE advocates for fair funding for the third sector and to recognise its value as an equal partner in public service delivery.

 See Hear Strategy – Lived Experience Consultation with Ethnic Minority People

-The Scottish Sensory Hub was also asked to carry out a consultation with ethnic minority people on behalf of the Scottish Government to inform the new See Hear Strategy.
+The ALLIANCE Scottish Sensory Hub was also asked to carry out a consultation with ethnic minority people on behalf of the Scottish Government to inform the new See Hear Strategy.

 Participants highlighted a lack of inclusive communication practices and provided examples of barriers experienced in accessing care and support.
 People discussed the varied impact of stigma and discrimination, particularly across the intersections of age, disability and ethnicity.
 Recommendations to reduce cultural stigma and discrimination included mandatory sensory and cultural awareness training for public sector staff, as well as interventions to inform people from ethnic minorities about their legal rights, such as the Equality Act 2010.
 Participants spoke in detail about the need for ethnic minority people to be meaningfully involved in co-production of solutions, with effective feedback loops and opportunities for ongoing influence on decision-making – not simply consultation.